ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/tagging-documents.md

 ## Tag types

-Advanced eDiscovery (Preview) provides two types of tags:
+Advanced eDiscovery provides two types of tags:

 - **Single choice tags** - Restricts users to select a single tag within a group.
 This can be useful to ensure users don’t select conflicting tags such as “responsive” and “non-responsive”.